Scarpa Spin Review

 Despite the narrow landing platform, this shoe is exceedingly stable across all types of terrain.
 In our dedicated side-hilling testing, we noticed that this shoe feels low to the ground with little difference in the heights of the heel and toes (4mm).
 The shoe does an excellent job of gripping and holding the foot securely in place with an interior sock-like fit.

 We noticed very little to no propensity for this shoe to roll to the side, and no discomfort around the ankle bones from the shoe catching our feet on steep side-hills.
 Our feet pretty much never slipped forward, either.
-We rated this shoe near the top of the pile, giving it 9 points for this metric, the same as our Editors' Choice award-winning Nike Air Zoom Terra Kiger 4.
+We rated this shoe near the top of the pile, the same as the the very low to the ground and stable Nike Air Zoom Terra Kiger 5.

 This is a very comfortable shoe, although folks with wide feet may be discouraged to hear that the fit is particularly narrow throughout, especially in the forefoot and the arch.
 The sock-like interior sleeve does a great job holding the foot firmly in place with no discomfort, and we love the choice of footbed inserts that allows one to choose whichever one leads to a more comfortable fit.